Check-inYou can pick up your start numbers and race packet at the registration desk on Saturday, from two hours before the start.

 - You wear the bib number on the back during the bike leg and on the front during the run.
 You only get one bib number, so please use an elastic band.

 - You wear the timing chip around your left ankle, using the included neoprene band.
 Wear the chip during the whole race, and return it (if rented) after finishing.
 You will find a container in the finish area.

 The transition areaThe transition area is located on the beach.
 Entry into the transition area is restricted to athletes only.
 Spectators, family/friends and coaches are not allowed.
 Athletes can enter and leave the transition area freely, but must show their race number.
 Since the transition area will be used for races after you have finished, please remove your bike and gear as soon as you have finished.

 Briefing and startFive minutes before the start, there is a briefing for athletes in the starting area on the beach.
 Give yourself enough time to walk to the starting area before the briefing.
-The start is usually North, but under some circumstances the start may be South of the transition area.
-This will of course be announced through the PA system.
+The start is usually North, follow instructions given by organisation to the start.

 Swim legThe swim leg is a tough part for many competitors.
 Swimming in the sea can be hazardous, especially when the surf is high.
 A wetsuit is not required, but on the long distance it is advised to wear one.
 When swimming towards the buoy, be aware that there is a southbound current, so try to aim north of the buoy.
 In case of emergency, swim towards a lifeboat of the Rescue Squad or signal that you need help by waving.